-Troubleshooting bed adhesion problems¶
+Troubleshooting bed adhesion and first-layer problems¶

-These notes apply to the Prusa i3 Mk3 printer.
+These notes are based on my experiences with the Prusa i3 Mk3 printer.
 If you are using a different printer, please verify the hardware details are same.
 These pages may be a bit rough as I revise them and add new material.
 Please check back regularly for updates.

 Unfortunatley, the on-board 1st layer calibration routine is difficult to use and understand.
 If your 1st layer isn’t good, there’s no sense trying to print anything more ambitious.
 Refer to the Live-Z calibration procedure for more details.

 Let’s take a look at these two topics in more detail.

 The first thing to understand is that PEI is very different than most other print surfaces.
 Do some searching on the internet and you’ll find hundreds of articles on using glue stick, hair spray, glass sheets, blue painter’s tape, sugar syrup, and a host of other solutions.
 Ignore these.
 They’re usually written for printers that require manual bed leveling, ship with warped parts, lack removable print surfaces, use rudimentary print surfaces, or suffer other shortcomings.